telerik/ajax-docs/api/server/Telerik.Web.UI/ClientDataSourceSchema.md

 ###  ResponseType `ClientDataSourceDataType`

 Gets or sets the data type of the server response.
 Only JSON and XML are supported

-###  DataName `String`

-Gets or sets the name of the collection that holds the data items

-###  AggregateResultsName `String`

-Gets or sets the name of the field from the response which contains the aggregate results

-###  GroupsName `String`

-Gets or sets the name of the field from the server response which contains the groups

-###  ErrorsName `String`

-Gets or sets the name of the field from the server response which contains server-side errors

 ###  TotalName `String`